geekygirldawn/grimoire_scripts/README.md

 These scripts are stored here for my convenience.
 They may or may not be useful to anyone else, and they are a bit rough and hacky, so use at your own risk.

+PLEASE read the comments at the top of each file for additional caveats and important things to know before trying to use these files!

 However, anyone is welcome to use them, and I'm happy to answer questions about them.

 License and Copyright